chaw/r7rs-libs/README.md

 * srfi 60  Integers as Bits
 * srfi 63  Arrays
 * srfi 69  Hash Tables
+* srfi 95  Sorting

 ## SRFIs

 A few SRFIs are implemented here.
 These fill gaps in those SRFIs provided by some implementations, mostly to use all of SLIB.
-You should only install those SRFIs which you need, and note that some of the SRFIs here are designed to work only with particular implementations:
+Provided SRFIs:

 * srfi 27  for Kawa only: A wrapper around the JVM's Random class.
 * srfi 42  simply the reference implementation
 * srfi 63  SLIB's array.scm implemented as a srfi library
+* srfi 64  for Chibi only: A partial implementation, wrapping (chibi test)

-The srfis are organised in the 'srfis' folder, by implementation.
+The SRFIs are organised in the 'srfis' folder, by implementation.

 ## R7RS Implementations